nim-artificial-intelligence/apiguard.zap/README.md

 2. Load the image into docker:
     ```bash
     docker load < downloaded_file
-    # or, if you build it with nix:
+    # or, if you built it with nix:
     docker load < result
     ```
-3. Create an api_guard.rc file, see [configuration](#configuration) and set its PORT to 5500.
+3. Create an api_guard.rc file, see [configuration](#configuration), and set its PORT to 5500.
 That port is just used inside the container:
    ```
    PORT=5500